ifiaposto/Poisson-GLMs-for-Neural-Spike-Train-Analysis/README.md

 ### Create regression covariates
 This file prepares auxiliary files needed for the poisson regression:

-It creates the covariates of the regression by merging the counts of spikes of all neurons that happened 'Q' time bins in the past.
+It creates the covariates of the regression by merging the counts of spikes of all neurons that happened 'Q' time bins in the past, where Q is the degree of regression.

 The dependent variable is the spike counts in each time bin.